Richard Dedekind: Work

 It was in this time frame that he had developed the Dedekind cut in 1872.
 The 1879 and 1894 editions of the Vorlesungen included supplements introducing the notion of an ideal, fundamental to ring theory.
 (The word "Ring", introduced later by Hilbert, does not appear in Dedekind's work.)
 Dedekind defined an ideal as a subset of a set of numbers, composed of algebraic integers that satisfy polynomial equations with integer coefficients.
 The concept underwent further development in the hands of Hilbert and, especially, of Emmy Noether.
 Ideals generalize Ernst Eduard Kummer's ideal numbers, devised as part of Kummer's 1843 attempt to prove Fermat's Last Theorem.
 (Thus Dedekind can be said to have been Kummer's most important disciple.)
 In an 1882 article, Dedekind and Heinrich Martin Weber applied ideals to Riemann surfaces, giving an algebraic proof of the Riemann–Roch theorem.

 In 1888, he published a short monograph titled Was sind und was sollen die Zahlen? ("What are numbers and what are they good for?"
 Ewald 1996: 790), which included his definition of an infinite set.
 He also proposed an axiomatic foundation for the natural numbers, whose primitive notions were the number one and the successor function.
 The next year, Giuseppe Peano, citing Dedekind, formulated an equivalent but simpler set of axioms, now the standard ones.

 Dedekind made other contributions to algebra.
 For instance, around 1900, he wrote the first papers on modular lattices.
 In 1872, while on holiday in Interlaken, Dedekind met Georg Cantor.
-Thus began an enduring relationship of mutual respect, and Dedekind became one of the first mathematicians to admire Cantor's work concerning infinite sets, proving a valued ally in Cantor's disputes with Leopold Kronecker, who was philosophically opposed to Cantor's transfinite numbers.
+Dedekind assisted with Cantor's disputes with Leopold Kronecker, who was philosophically opposed to Cantor's transfinite numbers.
+Recent findings of past correspondences indicate Cantor plagiarized Dedekind's proof on infinity and resulted in a fractured friendship.